xdavidwu/kubectl-mutated/README.md

 Show what resources have been mutated by a field manager that might be operated manually, like kubectl

-Most GitOps or CD solutions ensure only fields specified in definitions are in sync, by the nature of "apply" operation.
-If you manually edit other fields that are absent in the golden definitions while debugging, they will stay and it is easy to forget to write them back into the definitions.
-This tool helps to find affected resources under this scenario.
+Some GitOps or CD solutions ensure only fields specified in definitions are in sync, by the nature of "apply" operation.
+If you manually edit other fields that are absent in the golden definitions while debugging, they will stick and it is easy to forget to write them back into the definitions.

+Operator pattern products may have a similar problems too.
+In Kubernetes, it is common to use "apply" to manage only the fields of interest, and make it possible for other entities, including humans, to manage other fields.

+This tool helps to find what fields of resources are managed by human, to make sure that resources are fully managed by machine, keeping them deterministic and reproducible.

+There are other ways to prevent manual editing of resources. `kustomize-controller` of Flux v2 [revokes kubectl managed fields ownership](https://github.com/fluxcd/kustomize-controller/pull/527) to undo changes from kubectl, even on fields not specified on GitOps.
+The managers-to-revoke lists can be further extended via `--override-manager`.

+On identifying manually managed fields, this tool is still a more comprehensive solution.
+It inspects all resources, not just the ones directly managed by some controllers.

 ## Usage